 This is a re-certification.
-Documentary evaluation results of the earlier version of the TOE have been re-used.
-The evaluator has renewed the vulnerability analysis and performed a penetration testing campaign.
+Evaluation results of the earlier version of the TOE have been reused, including vulnerability analysis and testing results.

-There has been extensive re-use of the ALC aspects for the sites involved in the development and production of the TOE, by use of 5 site certificates.
+There has been extensive reuse of the ALC aspects for the sites involved in the software component of the TOE, by use of six (6) site certificates.
+Sites involved in the development and production of the hardware platform were reused by composition.